vikukzs/zerda-java-basics/README.md

 Are the tests passing?
 Detail your answer!
 [2p] Fix the situation!
 [2p]

 #### Explain what you did, and answer the questions here:
+tests are not passing, because the methods in the Apple class are non-static. you have to make them static.

 ## 4. Question time! (~20 mins) [6p]